biswajeet163/E-commerce-site-as-flipkart/README.md

 # E-commerce-site-as-flipkart
-Using Struts framework a web based E-commerce application using jsp files.
+Using Struts-2 framework of java a web based E-commerce application using jsp files.